Azdaroth/Azdaroth.github.io/source/_posts/2018-05-27-the-case-for-before-validation-callback-complex-state-normalization.markdown

 ## Alternative Solution

 In the first paragraph, I mentioned that this solution could work especially well in Rails apps.
 What I meant by that is the fact that usually, the "primitive" attributes coming from HTTP params are mass-assigned to the model.
-Of course in Ruby, everything is an object, but to keep things simpler, let's treat numeric types and strings as these primitives.
+Of course in Ruby, everything is an object, but to keep things simpler, let's treat numeric types and strings as primitives.

 What would be a non-primitive value though?
 In our case, we have something that is widely used as a typical example of a value object: **Money** object that is composed of `amount` and `currency`.
 If the attributes before the assignment were mapped to some more domain-oriented objects, we would have an even simpler solution for our problem: